umark7/SimpleTodo/README.md

 * [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

-The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
-* [ ] Improve the UI/UX of the app making it user-friendly and intuitive
-* [ ] Improve styling of buttons and text boxes shown to users
-* [ ] Make Toast messages easier for users to see (often a Toast message gets blocked by the keyboard)

 ## Video Walkthrough